wp-plugins/simple-fields/readme.txt

 For bugreports, feature request and so on, please contact me at par.thernstrom@gmail.com or through twitter (username [eskapism](http://twitter.com/eskapism/))

+#### Donation and more plugins
+* If you like this plugin don't forget to [donate to support further development](http://eskapism.se/sida/donate/).
+* Check out some [more plugins](http://wordpress.org/extend/plugins/profile/eskapism) by the same author.

 == Installation ==

 As always, make a backup of your database first!